mozmeao/django-allow-cidr/README.rst

 Pushing to PyPI
 ---------------
-Pushing a new tag (in the format X.Y.Z) to the origin repo on Github will trigger CI checks, followed by an automatic release to PyPI, using that tag as the release version.
+Cutting a new Github release will trigger CI checks, followed by an automatic release to PyPI, using that tag as the release version.

-For more details see `.github/workflows/release.yml`.
+For more details see the `release` job in  `.github/workflows/ci.yml`.

 Credits
 -------